 Further reductions in fossil fuel use are required beyond 2035.
 In fact, the Paris Agreement in Article 14 provides for a regular "global stocktake" starting in 2023 and every 5 years thereafter.
 In other words there is no time limit on the Convention unless the Parties decide otherwise in the future.
 Logically, the world would have to continue to reduce the use of fossil fuels.
-A target would be to phase out the fossil fuels by 2100.
+A target would be to phase out the fossil fuels by 2100 as formulated during G7 meeting in June 2015.

 Of course, oil and gas will always be required as feedstock for petrochemical and chemical industries.
 It is also likely that it will be very difficult economically or technically for certain industries to phase out petroleum product consumption entirely.
+Therefore, it is assumed in Chart 1 that by 2100 petroleum consumption would still be 16 million barrels per day.